OHDSI/Broadsea/README.md

 * In your web browser open the URL: ```"http://127.0.0.1"```
 * Click on the Atlas link to open Atlas in a new browser window
 * Click on the Hades link to open HADES (RStudio) in a new browser window.
-  * The RStudio userid is 'ohdsi' and the password is 'mypass'
+  * The default RStudio userid is 'ohdsi' and the default password is located in the `./secrets/hades/HADES_PASSWORD` file.

 ## Broadsea - Advanced Usage